Contact

 SENS also offers such a suitability test as part of the design of rooftop systems for its customers.

-Mounting photovoltaics on flat rooftops
+Mounting photovoltaics on a flat roof

-• The elevation for the PV system is weighted down with ballasts.
-Usually, concrete paving slabs or paving stones hold the modules in place.
-These ballasts counteract the “caterpillar effect”, which refers to the base rail expanding when it’s hot and contracting again when it’s cold, thus changing its position over time.
-The disadvantage here is that there is more weight on the rooftop.
-The load-bearing capacity must therefore be carefully checked.
+Instead of firmly bolting the elevation for the photovoltaic system, it can also be fixed with concrete walkway slabs or paving stones.
+The ballasts also counteract the "caterpillar effect": This refers to the effect that the base rail expands when it is hot and contracts again when it is cold, thus changing its position over time.
+Due to the heavy weight of the ballast, the load-bearing capacity must be carefully checked.

 Ballasting for pv system Mannheim